YasinEl/mzRAPP/README.md

 #> [49] "3M-H"
 ```

-<b>main\_adduct:</b> One main adduct has to be defined for each molecule
-(e.g. M+H).
-If the main\_adduct is not detected also other adducts wont
-be accepted.
-Therefore it makes sense to select the most trusted adduct
-(generally M+H or M-H) as main adduct. <br> <b>SumForm\_c:</b> Molecular
-composition of the neutral molecule (e.g. C10H15N5O10P2).
-Please make
-sure there is never a 0 behind an element like behind the N in
-C12H8N0S2. <br> <b>user.rtmin:</b> Start time of peak (seconds).
-If
+<b>user.rtmin:</b> Start time of peak (seconds).
+If possible mzRAPP will
-possible mzRAPP will narrow peak boundaries to intersect with the
+narrow peak boundaries to intersect with the extracted ion chromatogram
-extracted ion chromatogram at 5% of the maximum peak height.
-It is also
+at 5% of the maximum peak height.
+It is also worth noting that peaks for
-worth noting that peaks for which user.rtmin/user.rtmax are provided
+which user.rtmin/user.rtmax are provided will still be rejected if the
-will still be rejected if the isotopic information is not fitting. <br>
+isotopic information is not fitting. <br> <b>user.rtmax:</b> End time of
-<b>user.rtmax:</b> End time of peak (seconds). <br>
+peak (seconds). <br> <b>adduct\_c:</b> (optional) If this column is
+added there has to be at least one row per molecule where adduct\_c is
+the same as the selected main\_adduct.
+After that additional rows with
+different adducts can be added.
+Please note that adducts which should be
+screened for all molecules can be selected more easily using the
+adduct-selection-box (see below).
+Therefore is makes only sense to use
+the adduct\_c column if you want some adducts to be only screened for
+specific molecules.
 <b>StartTime.EIC:</b> (optional) Start time for chromatograms extracted
 for this molecule (seconds).
 Peaks are only detected from this time on.
 If not given StartTime.EIC and EndTime.EIC are calculated from